orhun/tachyonfx/README.md

 [![Crate Badge]][Crate] [![API Badge]][API] [![Deps.rs
 Badge]][Deps.rs]

-tachyonfx is a [ratatui][ratatui] library for creating shader-like effects in terminal UIs.
+tachyonfx (_ˈtakɪɒn ˌɛfˈɛks_) is a [ratatui][ratatui] library for creating shader-like effects in terminal UIs.
 It provides a collection of stateful effects that can enhance the visual appeal of terminal applications through color transformations, animations, and complex effect combinations.

 ![demo](images/demo-0.6.0.gif)